placebeyondtheclouds/AudioClassification-Pytorch-MLflow/README.md

 ### to do:

-- also add jupyter notebook with
-  - file list creation code
+- [ ] add jupyter notebook with file list creation code
-  - evaluation code
+- [ ] add jupyter notebook with evaluation code
-  - fix metrics for multilabel classification
+- [ ] fix metrics for multilabel classification